 At present, it's only possible to download all your images at once to a laptop or desktop computer (either iOS or Windows), though you can download images individually to mobile devices including phones and tablets (both iOS and Android).
 Watch the short video below to see how to download all of your images or specific sets of images.

 Click on Play button to see how to download images from the gallery.

 The file size of your full resolution images can be quite large, so your photos will download in a compressed 'zip' format to speed up the download.
-Windows 10 and more recent version of iOS, have an 'unzip' utility built in, so you can just click on the downloaded folder to unzip it and access your photos.
+Windows 10 and more recent version of OS X, have an 'unzip' utility built in, so you can just click on the downloaded folder to unzip it and access your photos.

 What if I don't have a laptop or desktop computer?

 If you don't have access to a laptop or desktop computer, then you can request an alternative method to receive your full resolution photos - either a direct download link via an alternative service or on a USB drive.
 There is, however, likely to be a small charge for these alternative delivery methods - please contact Simon Hughes Photography for more details and prices.
 In the meantime, you can download images individually to any device.

 To download any image from your gallery, simply tap on the image you want to download (hover cursor over or click on image if using laptop or desktop) and look for the download icon (downwards arrow).
 Tap on or click the download icon to download your image.
 The first time you download an image, you'll be asked to enter your email address and the 4-digit PIN you'll have received when you were sent your gallery link.
 Then just follow the instructions to download the selected image to your device.
 You won't need to do this for subsequent downloads.

 How should I store photos longer term?